 - 1. Get vaccinated against Hepatitis B before an injury occurs. - 2.
 Engineering controls are designed to eliminate the exposure hazard.
 Examples are needless IV injection ports, needle-safe syringes, needle-safe venipuncture devices, lancets with retractable blades, face shields or pocket masks with a one-way valve for mouth-to-mouth resuscitation and sharps disposal containers. - 3.
 Work as if you and your co-workers lives depend on it.
 Much of work practice controls are common sense.
-Listed below are several that should become your standard of practice: - -Place sharps in a container without recapping, bending or breaking the used needle. - -Transport specimens in closed, leak-proof containers. - -Do not eat and drink, apply cosmetics or handle contact lenses in areas where there is a chance of exposure to potentially infectious materials. - -Store specimens away from food. - -Handle contaminated patient equipment with care and clean reusable equipment properly before using it on another patient.
+Listed below are several that should become your standard of practice:

+-Place sharps in a container without recapping, bending or breaking the used needle.

+- -Transport specimens in closed, leak-proof containers. - -Do not eat and drink, apply cosmetics or handle contact lenses in areas where there is a chance of exposure to potentially infectious materials.
-4. Wash your hands with soap and water for 10-15 seconds whenever the following occur:

-Before you: After you:

-Prepare or eat food Blow your nose, cough or sneeze

-Insert of remove contact lenses Use the bathroom Treat a cut or wound Handle garbage

-Tend to someone who is sick

-Tend to someone who is sick or injured

-In addition to the above, when in a patient care setting:

-After removal of gloves

-After contact with blood or body fluids Before performing invasive procedure

-- 5. Personal Protective Equipment (PPE) helps guard your skin, eyes, mouth and personal clothing from exposure to Blood borne pathogens.
-Your department will provide PPE that is effective for your particular job.
-This may consist of gloves, goggles, face shields, gowns, lab coats, aprons, clinic jackets, and/or masks. - 6.
-Good housekeeping is everyone's responsibility.
-General rules would include:

-Clean all blood and body fluid spills promptly.

-Spill kits are available in your department or through Central Service.
-Each kit includes instructions, clean up equipment, disinfectant and PPE necessary to protect you while cleaning up a spill.

-Keep work surfaces and protective coverings clean.

-Never use your hands or feet to compact trash or soiled linen.

-Never pick up potentially contaminated broken glass with your hands.

-7. Biohazard labels and/or signs are affixed to containers/bags that store, transport, or are used to ship blood or potentially infectious body fluids.
-These labels/signs must be orange or orange/red and are used to alert you of a potential hazard if you were to come in contact with the contents of the container/bag and you were not wearing PPE.

-The risk of infection is real and should be taken seriously.
-Taking necessary precautions to prevent risks will protect you from Blood borne infections.
-For more information on Blood borne pathogens, talk with your supervisor/department manager, or call LLUMC Hospital Epidemiology, ext.
+-Store specimens away from food.

+-Handle contaminated patient equipment with care and clean reusable equipment properly before using it on another patient.

+4. Wash your hands with soap and water for 10-15 5 seconds whenever the following occur: Before you: After you: Prepare or eat food Blow your nose, cough or sneeze Insert of remove contact lenses Use the bathroom Treat a cut or wound Handle garbage Tend to someone who is sick Tend to someone who is sick or injured In addition to the above, when in a patient care setting: After removal of gloves After contact with blood or body fluids Before performing invasive procedure exposure to Blood borne pathogens.
+Your depa ard your skin, eyes, mouth and personal clothing from artment will provide PPE that is effective for your gles, face shields, gowns, lab coats, aprons, clinic 6.
+Good housekeeping is everyone's responsibility y.
+General rules would include: Clean all blood and body fluid spills pror mptly. instructions, clean up equipment, disinfecture up a spill. nt or through Central Service.
+Each kit includes ctant and PPE necessary to protect you while cleaning Keep work surfaces and protective cover Never use your hands or feet to compact Never pick up potentially contaminated b broken glass with your hands.
+7. ntainers/bags that store, transport, or are used to ship ese labels/signs must be orange or orange/red and are ere to come in contact with the contents of the will iously.
+Taking necessary precautions to prevent risks nore information on Blood borne pathogens, talk with IC Hospital Epidemiology, ext.
 66115.

-EXPOSURE MONITORING PROGRAM:

-A body fluid exposure can occur if there is an exchange of body fluids into mucous membranes or into skin that has been broken, torn or pierced.
-Examples of blood and body fluid exposures include:

-A puncture with a contaminated needle.

-A cut or puncture with contaminated instruments.

-Transmission of blood or body fluids to mucous membranes, such as a splash to the eyes or mouth.

-If you are exposed to blood or other body fluids, the procedure to follow is:

-Wash the wound(s) with soap and water or irrigate mucous membranes with water or saline.

-Report the incident to your supervisor immediately.
+EXPOSURE MONITORING PROGRAM: ody fluid exposure can occur if there is an exchant that has been broken, torn or pierced.
+Example ange of body fluids into mucous membranes or into es of blood and body fluid exposures include: A puncture with a contaminated needle.
+A cut or puncture with contaminated instrumen nts. s membranes, such as a splash to the eyes or mouth.
+If yo ou are exposed to blood or other body fluids, the Wash the wound(s) with soap and water or irrig Report the incident to your supervisor immedia (Form 20-0032-A) and Employee's Claim for Workers' Compensation Benefits (Form DWC-1) and have

-Fill out two forms: Report of Accident/Illness (Form 20-0032-A) and Employee's Claim for Workers' Compensation Benefits (Form DWC-1) and have your supervisor sign it.
+Compensation Benefits (Form DWC-1) and have your supervisor sign it.
 Go to the Emergency Department for medical evaluation.

-The Exposure Monitoring program operates by:

-Identifying work areas where there is a risk of exposure to Blood borne pathogens.
+The Exposure Monitoring program operates by: Identifying work areas where there is a risk of exposure to Blood borne pathogens.
 Providing education and training on how to prevent an exposure.
 Evaluating and treating those who have been exposed to Blood borne pathogens such as Hepatitis B virus and human immunodeficiency virus (HIV).